 At the Kittila mine, the Suurikuusikko and the Rouravaara orebodies are currently mined by underground mining methods and access to the underground mine is via ramp.
-Approximately 4,500 tonnes of ore per day are fed to the concentrator.
+Approximately 4,500 tonnes of ore per day are fed to the concentrator, exceeding the nominal capacity of 3,750 tonnes per day.
 The underground mining method is open stoping with delayed backfill.
 Stopes are between 25 and 40 metres high and yield between 10,000 and 40,000 tonnes of ore per stope.
 To ensure sufficient ore production is available in the future to supply the mill, over 11,000 metres of tunnels will be developed each year.
 After extraction, stopes are filled with paste backfill or cemented backfill to enable the safe extraction of ore in adjacent stopes.
 Ore is trucked to the surface crusher via the ramp access system.